When Cheap Labour Disappears

 3.2 The EU’s Dependencies

 The European Union faces significant dependencies on external suppliers for strategic resources.
 China provides 98% of its rare earth elements, critical for high-tech and defense applications (European Commission, 2020).
-East Asia, particularly Taiwan and South Korea, supplies the majority of its semiconductors, essential for advanced technology (European Parliament, 2023) (The EU has started addressing this through the Chips Act).
-Energy imports include natural gas from Russia (20% of imports post-war & 40% pre-war, note that this is still actively being reduced), alongside substantial contributions from Algeria, and oil from the Middle East, notably Saudi Arabia and Iraq (Eurostat, 2022).
+East Asia, particularly Taiwan and South Korea, supplies the majority of its semiconductors, essential for advanced technology (European Parliament, 2023) – a dependency the EU has begun addressing through the European Chips Act.
+Energy imports include natural gas from Russia (approximately 24% of imports in 2022, down from roughly 40% pre-war, and continuing to decline sharply – falling to approximately 15% in 2023; Eurostat, 2023; IEA, 2024), alongside gas from Algeria and oil from the Middle East, notably Saudi Arabia and Iraq.
 Additionally, critical minerals like cobalt and lithium are sourced from the Democratic Republic of Congo, Chile, and Australia (European Commission, 2023), highlighting the EU’s critical sectors’ exposure to global supply chain risks.

 4. Implications for Western Economies